 Security Health Plan invests in Bloomer Community Ambulance

 Security Health Plan of Wisconsin, Inc., will invest $1,000 in Bloomer Community Ambulance as part of its Employee-Driven Corporate Giving grant program.

-Each month Security Health Plan awards a different charity or organization that is nominated by a Marshfield Clinic Health System (MCHS) employee, a $1,000 grant.
-Employees are encouraged to nominate organizations making a positive difference in the community.“We will use the funds to purchase three hand held radios or one base radio within the truck,” Schwartz said.
+Each month Security Health Plan gives an organization a $1,000 grant.
+Employees at Marshfield Clinic Health System (MCHS) nominate those making a positive difference in the community.“We will use the funds to purchase three hand held radios or one base radio within the truck,” Schwartz said.

-For more information on Bloomer Community Ambulance or to make a donation, please visit https://www.ci.bloomer.wi.us/emergency_services.html or their Facebook page at www.facebook.com/bloomerambulance.
+Schwartz said they always accept donations.For more information on Bloomer Community Ambulance or to make a donation, please visit https://www.ci.bloomer.wi.us/emergency_services.html or their Facebook page at www.facebook.com/bloomerambulance.